Porz

 Porz (/de/) is a borough, or Stadtbezirk, of Cologne, Germany.
 It is situated on the east side of the Rhine river in the south-east of the city.
-Porz is the largest borough of Cologne by area, with 78.92 km^{2} and has 113,500 inhabitants.
+Porz is the largest borough of Cologne by area, at 78.92 km^{2} and has 113,500 inhabitants.

 Porz borders with the Cologne boroughs of Kalk and Innenstadt to the north, Rheinisch-Bergischer Kreis and Rhein-Sieg-Kreis to the east and south, and the Rhine to the west.
 On the other riverbank lies the Cologne borough of Rodenkirchen.

 History

 In 1951 the former independent town of Porz was awarded the town privileges (Stadtrechte).
 In the course of the local government reform in the 1970s in North Rhine-Westphalia, Porz was incorporated with Cologne.

 Subdivisions

 Porz consists of 16 Stadtteile (city parts):